-Walking Around Park Street in Kolkata
+Walking Around Park Street During Christmas In Kolkata

 Spending Christmas in Calcutta is certainly one of those experiences that you will always keep in your heart.
 The Christmas here is full of meaning where Santa Claus may not be present, but there are presents, there is delicious food, and the Christmas spirit is latent in the smiles of the people.